-The City of Elgin is now offering free testing to residents who live in single family residential homes built in 1986 or earlier and who are concerned that the water in their home contains lead.
+The City of Elgin is now offering free testing to residents who live in single family residential homes built before 1988 and who are concerned that the water in their home contains lead.

 There are a limited number of free residential water testing kits available.
 Residents that do not receive a kit initially will be placed in a queue to receive a kit as they become available again.
 Both property owners and renters are eligible to request a kit.
 A valid residential address is required.

 Once a request is approved, the City will drop off an at home testing kit with instructions and a prescheduled pick-up date.
 A test kit consists of three bottles, a bag, and instructions.
 The three bottles must be filled at specific time intervals.
 Follow the instructions included in the kit for collecting water samples, put the bottles in the bag and place it in a location (such as the entryway or front door) for pickup by Elgin Water Department staff on your scheduled pickup date.
-Results will become available in about 6-8 weeks and be delivered to the resident who requested the kit.
+You will be notified of the test results within 2 weeks of your sample’s completed analysis.